You have no items in your bag

 Beyond all the usual beauty tips and tricks, there is one key underutilized tool that you can apply to your own life.

-Let’s take a little excursion into the world of facial exercises, fondly known as Facial Yoga.
+Let’s take a little excursion into the world of anti aging facial exercises that work, fondly known as face yoga exercises.

 What is Face Yoga?

 The facial muscles are just like the muscles of your body—if you don’t work them, they will become saggy and worn out.
 Facial exercise means practicing strategic face movements using stretching and repetitive motion in order to activate skin cell regeneration, prevent saggy skin, and promote anti aging skin care.

 But going into face yoga blindly can be more of a hindrance than a help.
 Doing the facial hokey pokey and yanking your skin around is going to cause the wrong kind of tension and can damage it by increasing wrinkling.
 That’s why adopting a routine practice of careful and intentional muscle stimulation is key.